sghpjuikit/player/CONTRIBUTING.md

    Disable "Create separate module per source set"
 4) Run `git checkout .idea` in the Terminal to regain the codeStyles
-5) If you ever want to compile the project with IDEA itself (usually not needed), you need to add the command line parameters specified in [project.gradle.kts](gradle/project.gradle.kts) in the IDEA settings for the Kotlin Compiler, Java Compiler & JVM
+5) If you ever want to compile the project with IDEA itself (usually not needed), you need to add the command line parameters specified in [gradle/project.gradle.kts](gradle/project.gradle.kts) in the IDEA settings for the Kotlin Compiler, Java Compiler & JVM

+#### Properties

+- [gradle/wrapper/gradle-wrapper.properties](gradle/wrapper/gradle-wrapper.properties) shared project properties, specifies gradle version used
+- [gradle.properties](gradle.properties) local project properties, specifies optional language, build (gradle) and custom application run properties, which are:
+    - player.memoryMin=100m  // defines -Xms of the JVM of the application
+    - player.memoryMax=3g  // defines -Xmx of the JVM of the application
+    - player.buildDir=Z:/build  // build output directory
+    - player.kotlinc.experimental=true  // whether fast experimental (native) or standard kotlinc is used to compile widgets, default true
+    - player.jvmArgs= // custom JVM arguments
+- [settings.gradle.kts](settings.gradle.kts)    // shared project properties, defines gradle build configuration, like build files, etc.
+- [app/user/application.properties](app/user/application.properties) // local application properties, managed by application and editable through ui

 ## Running